 With her daughter now on the street, this mother wonders what she can do to reach her.
 To further complicate things, she has a manipulative boyfriend.

 Is CRAFT always the right approach?
 Even when your loved one has been so deceptive and unwilling to listen?

 Her daughter sleeps all day and uses at night.
 Is home becoming a place which enables her daughter’s use?
 Should she kick her out?
 What does CRAFT say about home as a reward?

 An aunt has been instrumental in helping her two nephews engage into treatment.
 Their recovery remains strong yet she worries that their mother’s recent overdoses may destabilize them.

-A boyfriend is discharged from detox at precisely the moment when withdrawal is at its most painful.
-He will need the full support of his family to get through this difficult time of withdrawing.
+They discharged him from detox precisely when withdrawal was at its worst.
+He will need the full support of his family to get through this difficult time.